 Fill a 12 qt container with water, and attach the sous-vide circulator.
 Set the temperature to the the right value, depending on whether you want a rare or medium roast.
 I set mine to 138°F for a medium rump roast.
 Cover the sous-vide with water to prevent evaporation.

 When the water reaches the right temperature, submerge the vacuum packed rump roast (or chuck roast) in the water.
-Note the time, and allow the rump roast to cook for at least 24 hours (upto 36 hours).
+Note the time, and allow the rump roast to cook for at least 18 hours (but can be kept upto 36 hours).